koalacreations/kCharge-Control/README.md

-# jCharge Control
+# kCharge Control
-jCharge Control is an open source battery cell tester control and management application.
+kCharge Control is an open source battery cell tester control and management application.
 With an [open specification](/backend/API%20Specification.md), anybody can make a custom battery cell charger, discharger or multi purpose tester and control it using a modern web interface.

 ## Getting Started
 This application is currently being developed and it is not recommended to use it.